Christian Flag: Origins

-The Christian Flag flies outside Focus on the Family's headquarters in Colorado.

-Ecuadorians parading the Christian Flag along with an Ecuadorian one.

 The Christian Flag was first conceived on September 26, 1897, at Brighton Chapel on Coney Island in Brooklyn, New York in the United States.
 The superintendent of a Sunday school, Charles C. Overton, gave an impromptu lecture to the gathered students, because the scheduled speaker had failed to arrive for the event.
 He gave a speech asking the students what a flag representing Christianity would look like.
 Overton thought about his improvised speech for many years afterward.

 In 1907, Overton and Ralph Diffendorfer, secretary of the Methodist Young People's Missionary Movement, designed and began promoting the flag.
 With regard to the Christian symbolism of the Christian Flag:

 The ground is white, representing purity.
 In the upper corner is a blue square, the color of the waters of baptism, emblematic of heaven, the home of the Christian; also a symbol of faith and trust. in the center of the blue is the cross, the ensign and chosen symbol of Christianity: the cross is red, typical of Christ's blood.

 The ecumenical organization, Federal Council of Churches (now succeeded by the National Council of Churches) adopted the flag on 23 January 1942, 45 years after unofficial use since 1897; the Federal Council of Churches represented Baptist, Brethren, Eastern Orthodox, Episcopal, Methodist, Moravian, Lutheran, Oriental Orthodox, Polish National Catholic, Presbyterian, Quaker, and Reformed traditions, among others.
 The Christian Flag intentionally has had no copyright or trademark rights connected to it, as the designer freely dedicated the flag to all of Christendom.
 Fanny Crosby wrote the words to a hymn called "The Christian Flag" with music by R. Huntington Woodman.
 Like the flag, the hymn is free use.
 On the Sunday nearest September 26, 1997, the Christian Flag celebrated its one hundredth anniversary.